stelzinga/MF/MGT_80.Tools.md

 - Self-learning
 - Teamwork
 - Time Management
-- Why,... always ask "Why?"
-________________________________________
-## Executive Summary (Framework)
-A Manager needs to be efficient in what it does over the time given to a Manager.
-This means *Topics* the Manager needs to be made aware of, and Topics Stakeholders need to be aware of need to be clear and concise for both.
-This is even more important for *Evolving Topics* e.g., incidents, new regulations, etc. An Evolving Topic's status changes over time.
-A Manager also needs to be able to communicate efficiently around Topics.
-The Executive Summary helps in achieving this and is composed of 6 points:

-### Name
-Name or very Short description of the Topice.g., Project, an event.

-### Context
-The context should answer the 6W of the Topic.
-They can be used freely, but mostly go along with the 6W Method defined above, see [MGT: 99.Legend ### 6W Method].
-The context can be omitted if the Manager knows the audience are aware of the context already.

-### Last Status
-This reflects the Status of when the Topic was last discussed.
-The Last Status should be indicative how close the Topic was of being concluded at that time of discussion e.g. 60% done, 3 actions left out of 20, expected closure 20 Sep 2030, etc.

-### Current Status
-The Current Status is similar as the Last Status in terms of type output.
-It also includes what was done compared to the Last Status. e.g. 10% works was done, so 30% remains for the next two weeks, expected closure moved forward to 10 Sep 2030, etc.

-### Attention Points
-Any aspects that are a potential impediment in the conclusion of any remaining actions of the Evolving Topic.
-It is possible to put Attention points *before* the Current Status, if the Attention Points are a reason for delays to have occured compated to the Last Status.

-### Next Actions
-Given the above, what are the expected actions to be able to conclude the Evolving Topic.
-Of course, if the Current Status = Completed then there are no Next Actions.
-________________________________________
-## Briefing Note (Framework)
-@@@
 ________________________________________
 ## Writing Style (Framework)
 Written communication is key to the day to day of a Manager.
 The following guidelines aid in writing text that people will read, finish and follow through: